The-Holy-Church-of-Terry-Davis/JS-PY-Temple-API/README.md

-# PyTempleAPI
+# TempleAPI
-Python wrapper for the Temple API
+Python and Javascript wrapper for the Temple API
 (WIP)

 ## What's this?
 Python wrapper for [TEMPLE API](https://temple.xslendi.xyz/docs)

+## Python

 ## Endpoints